-Everything I write in my Diary, pays homage to my emotional wellbeing, in one way or another.
-There are many aspects to our emotional that are linked and that will need a different thought process from us.
+Everything I write in my Diary, pays homage to my experiences and emotional wellbeing.
+There are many aspects to our emotional wellbeing that are linked and that will need a different thought process from us.
 On the back of my experiences, each blog carries a value and message.

 When I was a little girl, I lived in a modest house, my parents weren’t rich and as far as I knew they weren’t poor either, but I always had it instilled in me that to buy something, I had to earn it first.
-I never asked for anything, probably because I knew better, but that wasn’t altogether a bad thing, because it taught me about values and rather than value materialistic things, I had to find my happiness elsewhere.
+I never asked for anything, probably because I knew better, but that wasn’t altogether a bad thing, because it taught me about value and rather than value materialistic things, I had to find my happiness elsewhere.

-I always aimed to please, aimed to find an acceptance that was never forthcoming.
-Sadly, my emotional problems were constantly being overlooked, although some effort was made to help me physically.
+I always aimed to please, aimed to find an acceptance that was never there.
+Sadly, my emotional problems were completely overlooked, although some effort was made to help me physically.